greenm01/ec4x/docs/ec4x_specs.md

 Weighted Average: 16 / 5 = 3.2 (Round up) → ELI4

 Dominant Tech Level Penalty:
-More than 50% of Scouts are ELI2 (lower tech), so  reduce by 1 → ELI3
+More than 50% of Scouts are ELI2 (lower tech, rounded up), so  reduce by 1 → ELI3

 Mesh Network Modifier: +2 (for 4-5 Scouts)
 Final Effective ELI Level: ELI3 + 2 = ELI5 (capped at ELI5)